RDjarbeng/RDjarbeng/_posts/2022-12-27-my-countdown-app-journey.md

 author: Richard
 ---

-## My Countdown App Journey ⏳

 In December 2021, I embarked on a project to create a simple countdown app to display time left till midnight.
 Then I decided to count the days leading up to the New Year.
 Since then, it has evolved into something much more comprehensive and exciting!
 You can check out the site here:
 - [Countdown App](https://rcountdown.netlify.app)

 ![image](https://github.com/user-attachments/assets/be6e0154-6cfc-40d8-a756-f396b53e6ef5)

-I invited my friend [Nathaniel Nyakotey](https://www.linkedin.com/in/nathaniel-nyakotey/) to help with some UI improvements, and he did an amazing job on the ✨#ui.
+I invited [Nathaniel Nyakotey](https://www.linkedin.com/in/nathaniel-nyakotey/) to help with some UI improvements, and he did an amazing job on the ✨#ui.
 ![countdown version 1](https://github.com/user-attachments/assets/e13a672c-c9aa-47a4-a060-461673ca8049)

 ### What Can You Do with This App?